kjxbyz/app_settings/README.md

 ## Usage

-Open the settings of the application using `AppSettings.openAppSettings()`.
+Open the settings of the application using `AppSettingsPlus.openAppSettings()`.
 By default, `AppSettingsType.settings` is used as the type, which opens the general application settings.
 If the given type is not supported on the current platform, the general settings are opened instead.